 - b.
 Afghanistan has the following financial and technical means available for the clearance and destruction of all cluster munition remnants during the proposed extension: - i.
-Experienced mine action organizations and teams. - ii.
+Experienced mine action organizations and personnel/teams. - ii.
 Required tools and equipment appropriate for CMR clearance. - iii.
 Required communication and safety equipment. - iv.
 Information management system. - v.
 National mine action standards in line with international mine action standards, and operating procedures. - vi.
 The MAPA is in need of financial support to address CMRs and make Afghanistan compliant with Article 4 of the convention. - c.
 The MAPA is requesting assistance for the following financial resources: - i.
-A total amount of USD 2,02500 USD for two years to fund 6 x CMR clearance teams in year one (2026/2027) and 10 CMR clearance teams in year two:
+A total amount of USD 2,02500 USD for two years to fund 6 x CMR clearance teams in year one (2026/2027) and 6 CMR clearance teams in year two:

 - 3. Preparation of future work and the status of work already conducted under national clearance and demining programmes during the initial 10-year period and any subsequent extensions: - a.
 Afghanistan has developed a comprehensive plan for the clearance and destruction of all cluster munition remnants during the proposed extension period.
 Please see Annex A to this document. - b.
 Afghanistan has completed [64.5%] of the clearance and destruction of all cluster munition remnants in areas under its jurisdiction or control since entry into force of the Convention. - 4.
 Total area containing cluster munition remnants at the time of entry into force of the Convention for that State Party and any additional areas containing cluster munition remnants discovered after such entry into force: - a.
 At the time of entry into force of the Convention, the total area containing cluster munition remnants in areas under the jurisdiction or control of the State Party was [7.64 square kilometres]. - b.
 Since entry into force of the Convention, the Afghanistan has discovered additional areas containing cluster munition remnants of [17,394,550 square meters in 30 CM Sites]. - 5.
 Total area containing cluster munition remnants cleared since entry into force of the Convention (land release methodologies applied): - a.
-Since entry into force of the Convention, the Afghanistan has cleared a total of [16,414,520 square meters] containing cluster munition remnants. - 6.
+Since entry into force of the Convention, the Afghanistan has cleared/released a total of [16,827,037 square meters] containing cluster munition remnants. - 6.
 Total area containing cluster munition remnants remaining to be cleared during the proposed extension: - a.
 The total area containing cluster munition remnants remaining to be cleared during the proposed extension is [8,988,997 square meters almost 9 square kilometres]. - 7.
 Circumstances that have impeded the ability of the State Party to destroy all cluster munition remnants located in areas under its jurisdiction or control during the initial 10-year period, and those that may impede its ability during the proposed extension: - a.
-Afghanistan has faced a number of challenges in clearing and destroying cluster munition remnants, including: - Insecurity/inaccessibility: War and armed conflicts resulted in inaccessibility of CMR sites between 2012 to August 2021. - Lack of financial support: Although MAPA faced reduction in financial support since 2012, but a drastic reduction in donors funding after August 2021, has further impeded MAPA's ability to clear CMRs. - b.
+Afghanistan has faced a number of challenges in clearing and destroying cluster munition remnants, including: - i.
+Insecurity/inaccessibility: War and armed conflicts resulted in inaccessibility of CMR sites between 2012 to August 2021. - Lack of financial support: Although MAPA faced reduction in financial support since 2012, but a drastic reduction in donors funding after August 2021, has further impeded MAPA's ability to clear CMRs. - b.
 Afghanistan through MAPA is planning to overcome these challenges and continue its efforts to clear and destroy all cluster munition remnants by: - i.
-Making regular advocacy efforts at international, regional and national levels to mobilize required financial resources for the clearance and destruction of all CMRs. - ii.
-Capacity development of the MAPA land release teams and personnel to effectively apply all reasonable efforts and land release principles during the demining operations to enhance operational efficiency.
+Making regular advocacy efforts at international, regional and national levels to mobilize required financial resources for the clearance and destruction of all CMRs.